Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 Integrations

-Basecamp's integration library is leaner — around 50 native connections, leaning heavily on Zapier for extending functionality.
+Basecamp's integration library is leaner — around 50 native connections, with heavier reliance on Zapier for extending functionality.
 There's no native time tracker or built-in reporting integrations to speak of.

 Pricing & Value

-Basecamp Pro Unlimited at $299/month comes to $3,588/year for the same 25-person team.
+Basecamp Pro Unlimited at $299/month is $3,588/year for the same 25-person team.
 You're saving over $2,100 annually.
-But you're also getting significantly fewer features — the value equation depends entirely on whether those features actually generate ROI for your specific team.
+But — and this really matters — you're also getting significantly fewer features.
+The value equation depends entirely on whether those features generate ROI for your specific team.

-Here's the honest take: Monday.com's automation features alone can save a 10-person team 5+ hours per week.
+Here's my honest take: Monday.com's automation features alone can save a 10-person team 5+ hours per week.
 At even $25/hour labor cost, that's roughly $6,500/year in recovered productivity.
-The price premium suddenly looks a lot more reasonable.
+Suddenly the price premium looks a lot more reasonable.

 Winner: Basecamp on sticker price.
 Monday.com on potential ROI for teams that actually use the features.